jkivilin/camellia-simd-aesni/README.md

 ## SIMD256
 The SIMD256 (256-bit vector) implementation variants process 32 blocks in parallel.
 - [camellia_simd256_x86_aesni.c](camellia_simd256_x86_aesni.c):
-  - Intel C intrinsics implentation for x86 with AES-NI or VAES.
-Requires either AVX2 instruction set and gets best performance with x86-64 + AVX2 + VAES.
+  - Intel C intrinsics implentation for x86 with AES-NI or VAES or GFNI.
+Requires either AVX2 instruction set and gets best performance with x86-64 + AVX512 + GFNI.
   - On AMD Ryzen 7 3700X, when compiled for **x86-64+AVX2+AES-NI**, this implementation is **~5.9 times faster** than reference.
   - On AMD Ryzen 9 7900X, when compiled for **x86-64+AVX512+VAES**, this implementation is **~8.6 times faster** than reference.
+  - On AMD Ryzen 9 7900X, when compiled for **x86-64+AVX512+GFNI**, this implementation is **~18.1 times faster** than reference.

 - [camellia_simd256_x86-64_aesni_avx2.S](camellia_simd256_x86-64_aesni_avx2.S):